CaNS-World/CaNS/docs/INFO_COMPILING.md

  * `USE_HDF5`         : enable HDF5-based I/O support
  * `USE_ADIOS2`       : enable ADIOS2-based I/O support
  * `USE_DIEZDECOMP`   : use [diezDecomp](https://github.com/Rafael10Diez/diezDecomp) as GPU communication backend instead of the default (cuDecomp), e.g., for portability in different accelerators.
 While diezDecomp supports CPU-CPU communication, this is not used in CaNS yet.

+At present, the GPU-enabled path documented in this branch corresponds to the OpenACC implementation.
+The OpenMP GPU backend (OpenMP target offload) is being maintained in the [`openmp-port` branch](https://github.com/CaNS-World/CaNS/tree/openmp-port); see its [`docs/INFO_COMPILING.md`](https://github.com/CaNS-World/CaNS/blob/openmp-port/docs/INFO_COMPILING.md) file for the OpenMP target offload build path.

 Typing `make libs` will build the 2DECOMP&FFT/cuDecomp/diezDecomp libraries; then typing `make` will compile the code and copy the executable `cans` to a `run/` folder; `make run` will also copy the default input files `*.in` under `src/` to the same `run/` folder.